XPRIZE to Award $1 Million National Oceanic and Atmospheric Administration Bonus Prize on May 31st in Monaco

 SAN JOSE, Calif., May 24, 2019 /PRNewswire/ -- Valley Christian Schools' (VCS) Ocean Quest team has defied the odds, competing against an elite group of corporations and universities from around the world in the Shell Ocean Discovery XPRIZE competition.
 In the bonus round of competition, teams were asked to design new technology with the ability to detect chemicals in the open ocean and trace them to their source, with the National Oceanic and Atmospheric Administration (NOAA) offering a $1 million prize for the most successful team.
 VCS students traveled to Florida in November of 2017 and to Puerto Rico this past January, becoming the youngest group in XPRIZE history to make it to the final round of an XPRIZE competition.

-"As a mentor, I've been so impressed with the students' work ethic and determination despite being up against seemly impossible odds," says Danny Kim, Vice President and Director of VCS' AMSE Institute and team leader for Ocean Quest.
+"As a mentor, I've been so impressed with the students' work ethic and determination despite being up against seemingly impossible odds," says Danny Kim, Vice President and Director of VCS' AMSE Institute and team leader for Ocean Quest.

 After making it to the semi-finals in the $7 million Ocean Discovery XPRIZE last year, the students pressed on and as finalists are now aiming to win the NOAA Bonus Prize.
 The students' drive and fortitude impressed not only their mentors, but also, the XPRIZE team.